 Yoga is the process of carefully moving into position, slowly stretching the muscles and improving balance.
 Yoga builds muscle strength and endurance as you progress to holding positions for longer periods of time and fluidly moving into new poses.
 Regularly practicing yoga can improve cardiovascular health and reduce the risk of heart disease.
 Yoga also increases lung capacity since it places an emphasis on deep breathing.

 2) Can Yoga Be Your Main Source of Exercise?

 If your main goal is to improve your fitness, yoga can be used as your only source of exercise.
 Studies show that regularly practicing yoga increases lung capacity, endurance, and strength.
 Practicing yoga at least four days a week for a duration of one hour is enough to improve your fitness levels.
 If you have specific goals that aren’t being achieved through yoga, consider supplementing your yoga practices with strength or cardio workouts.

 3) Is It Best to Supplement with Cardio and Strength Training?

 If you’re working towards a healthier lifestyle, the best choice is an exercise you can stick with every day.
 Yoga can be used to supplement other workouts, or it can be practiced alone.
-If you find that the calming practice of yoga is preferable to intense workouts, you don’t need to worry that you’re not doing enough.
+If you find that the calming practice of yoga is preferable to intense workouts with resistance bands reviewed by fitnessvolt.com, you don’t need to worry that you’re not doing enough.
 As you advance in your abilities, your strength will continue to improve and you will notice a difference in your body.

 4) Does Yoga Burn a Significant Amount of Calories?